Table of Contents

 Ernest Obiena is still the only qualifier for Philippines Athletics to the 2021 Tokyo Olympics.

-While no major championships were held in 2020, Ernest Obiena became not just the first Filipino athlete to compete at the Diamond League but also taking a bronze medal at Monaco and Rome, where he was just 1 cm off his Personal best.
+While no major championships were held in 2020, Ernest Obiena became not just the first Filipino athlete to compete at the Diamond League but also taking a bronze medal at Monaco and Rome, where he was only 1 cm off his Personal best.

 Ernest Obiena rubbed shoulders with some of the world’s best athletes, including Mondo Duplantis.